menagamal/Linux-For-Cat-Log-Project-/README.md

 ## Server Configuration
 - setup the server on Google Compute Engine
-- Download And Install Putty  and get the private key from it
 - Add new User name called grader using "$ adduser grader" command
 - add sudo privileges to the new user grader  using "$ sudo visusdo" command
 - add the following "grader ALL=(ALL:ALL) ALL" under "root ALL=(ALL:ALL) ALL "
 - back to the user grader
 - create .ssh file to grader
 - change ssh port to 2200
+- clone the project from the github repo
+- setup configurations for apache
+- restart apache server

 ## Firewall Configuration
 - Enter Command "$ sudo ufw allow 2200/tcp"